Razia-Shaheen-Sara/CPP/CPP00/ex01/readme.md

 **private data**
 Some data should be private to control access, preventing direct modifications(setting wrong values) from outside the class.

-### New concepts for the project:

-1. The class **contact** should have private parts!
-It is not mentioned in the subject but the eval very clearly asks for that!
-2. when we use private parts, those are not accessible from outside code.
-Then we need-----
-3. 🔐 Getters and Setters
+🔐 **Getters and Setters**
 Private fields can't be accessed directly from outside the class.
 We use:
 Setters to assign values to private members
 Example: setFirstName(string)

 Getters to retrieve values
 Example: getFirstName()

-EDGE cases:
+## EDGE cases:## Points to note for the project

 1. Field for a saved contact cannot be empty(according to subject)
 2. EOF or ctrl+D cannot keep looping forever
 3. Program should not accept garbage input after executable
+4. The class **contact** should be in private field!!!
+It is not mentioned in the subject but the eval very clearly asks for that!